-As Figure 3 shows, based on relative forecast price/earnings ratios, infrastructure is looking cheap relative to history.
-A lot of the reason for that may have been rising interest rates.
+As Figure 3 shows, based on relative forecast price/earnings (P/E) ratios, infrastructure is looking cheap too.
+A lot of the reason for that has been rising interest rates.
 Figure 4 illustrates the shift in 10-year government bond yields in EGL's major markets.
-However, short-term rates have been rising faster than long-term ones and the result is an inversion of yield curves - historically, this has been a strong indicator of a recession.
+However, as is illustrated in Figure 5, which charts the gap between yields on government bonds maturing in two years relative to those maturing in 10 years, short-term rates have been rising faster than long-term ones and the result is an inversion of yield curves, which historically has been a strong indicator of a recession.